 The best answers to “Why are you leaving your job?” are honest without spilling unnecessary details.
 Here are some examples of good reasons you can cite for your job search:

 - There are limited opportunities for advancement in my current role, and I’m looking to grow in my career.

 - While I love my job, it seems as though this position is a better fit for my skills in [specific area] and my professional goals.

 - My career is important to me, but I took some time off to focus on [insert worthwhile cause here].
 I’m excited about an opportunity to put my skills to work once again.

 - Unfortunately, I was part of a restructuring that eliminated my position.
-Since then I’ve spent my time networking and working on my professional development independently while I look for the right position.
+Since then I’ve spent time networking and working on my professional development independently while looking for the right position.